CodeNarc/CodeNarc/docs/codenarc-xml-report-writer.md

 **Note:** This XML format is still being refined and is subject to change.
 [Contact me](https://sourceforge.net/sendmessage.php?touser=1853503) if you have specific requirements or suggestions.

-See a [mrhaki](./SampleCodeNarcXmlReport.xml}Sample XML Reportyy.
-Also see the zzzhttp://mrhaki.blogspot.com/) blog post about
-[creating custom CodeNarc HTML reports using XSLT](http://mrhaki.blogspot.com/2011/01/groovy-goodness-create-codenarc-reports.html?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+mrhaki+%28Messages+from+mrhaki%29).
+See a [mrhaki](./SampleCodeNarcXmlReport.xml) Sample XML Report.
+Also see the mrhaki blog post about [creating custom CodeNarc HTML reports using XSLT](http://mrhaki.blogspot.com/2011/01/groovy-goodness-create-codenarc-reports.html?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+mrhaki+%28Messages+from+mrhaki%29).

 ## Option Nested Elements